tevslin/lambdamaker/README.md

 Environment variables defined here will be injected into your Lambda runtime.

 ## ✅ Example Usage

-### About `replace`
-The `replace` parameter (default `False`) controls whether existing AWS resources (like the Lambda function or IAM role) should be updated if they already exist.
-- When `replace=False`, existing resources are left untouched.
-- When `replace=True`, the tool will overwrite existing configurations and Lambda code.

-Use `replace=True` cautiously in production environments.

 ```python
 from lambdamaker import (